What Are High Grade Gliomas?

 Current treatments for high-grade gliomas will cure some children, but many tumors continue to grow despite our best therapies.

-Research is underway to better understand these tumors in order to develop more effective therapies.
-At Cincinnati Children’s, our researchers have also been able to develop laboratory models of high-grade glioma tumors in order to study their biology.
-They use these models to design and test different ways to treat the tumors.
+Research is underway to better understand these tumors to develop more effective therapies.
+At Cincinnati Children’s, our researchers have also been able to develop laboratory models of high-grade glioma tumors to study their biology.
+They use these models to design and test different ways to treat these tumors.
 The goal is to move new treatments as rapidly and safely as possible from the laboratory into clinical studies that will help patients.